jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

----
-title: Update multiple records in a single REST call
+# Update multiple records in a single REST call
-slug: QSM3-updait
-createdAt: Tue Sep 17 2024 11:40:34 GMT+0000 (Coordinated Universal Time)
-updatedAt: Wed Feb 12 2025 13:26:47 GMT+0000 (Coordinated Universal Time)
----

 ## Why would you want to update multiple records in a single REST call?